mineaaa/MobileMakeupApp/README.md

 The categories are: blush, bronzer, eyebrow, eyeliner, eyeshadow, foundation, lipliner, lipstick, mascara and nailpolish.

 ### Search
 From the Home-screen the user is able to navigate to the Search-view.
-In the search they can search for products based on the categories (blush, bronzer ect.), the tags (vegan, Canadian ect.) and brand (NYX, Clinique).
+In the search they can search for products based on the categories (blush, bronzer ect.), the tags (vegan, Canadian ect.) and brand (NYX, Clinique ect.).

 Based on the user's search they will be met with a list of products.
 From each of the products the user will be able to open an info card detailing the products information, brand, price and tags.